lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Black-Jack/README.md

   - Draw a card with a random value between 1 and 11.
 This number will be added to his score.
   - Draw another, or stick with the current score and finish the game.
 - In the end, there are 5 possibilities:
-  - If the player's score is > 21, he loses (bust).
+  - If the player's score is > 21, they lose (bust).
-  - If the player's score is 21, he pulls a "Black Jack" and wins.
+  - If the player's score is 21, they pulls a "Black Jack" and win.
-  - If the player's score is > than the bank's, he wins.
+  - If the player's score is > than the bank's, they win.
-  - If the player's score is < than the bank's, he loses.
+  - If the player's score is < than the bank's, they lose.
   - If the player's score is == to the bank's, it's a "Push".
 The player gets their money back.

 ## Specs